hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 ### DJA0231 / VCNT-A

 !!! danger "OSCK Not Known"
-    Nobody has shared the model specific key for decrypting firmwares for this board.
+    Nobody has shared the model specific key for decrypting firmware's for this board.
 Hence, we generally don't know their contents.

-**Telstra - Smart Modem (Gen2)**
+#### Telstra - Smart Modem (Gen2)

 | Type   | Version          |
 |:------:|:-----------------|